 The RTOGov network will be anchored by a core group of university researchers spanning the fields of economics, engineering, law, and public policy.
 Participants will commit to write at least one research paper on RTO governance over a two-year period, participate in workshops, and publish their data where possible.

-This project is made possible through the generosity of the Alfred P. Sloan Foundation.
+This project is made possible through the generosity of the Alfred P. Sloan Foundation and the Heising-Simons Foundation.